brettephillips/DatabaseAppDevelopment/README.md

 	* Certain cards are banned within formats and this is a flag to show if the card is legal within a certain format.
 * Mana
 	* A resource used to play many of the game’s cards and abilities.
+* MTG multiverse ID
+	* The unique ID of each card stored in the API
 * Power
 	* The amount of damage a creature will do when combat occurs.
 * Rarity